Elsa Update: Tri-State area prepares for damaging winds, flooding, possible outages

-Tropical Strom Warnings now stretch for almost the entire East Coast from Georgia to Massachusetts - and preparations are underway in New York, New Jersey and Connecticut, especially along the coastlines.
+Tropical Strom Warnings now stretch from New Jersey to Massachusetts - and preparations are underway in New York, New Jersey, and Connecticut, especially along the coastlines.

 RELATED: What the NYC area can expect from Elsa

-New Jersey Governor Murphy and other officials said Wednesday that the state is not expecting a direct or heavy hit from Elsa.
+New Jersey Governor Phil Murphy and other officials said the state is not expecting a direct or heavy hit from Elsa.

+The New Jersey Office of Emergency Management says the primary concern with Elsa remains heavy rainfall potentially leading to areas of flash flooding.

+A Tropical Storm Warning is now in effect for all coastal areas of New Jersey, and a Flash Flood Watch continues for the entire forecast area through Friday morning.

-Even so, damage is possible to porches, awnings, carports, sheds, and unsecured objects.
-Tree limbs can break off and some trees can become uprooted.
+Damage is possible to porches, awnings, carports, sheds, and unsecured objects, and tree limbs can break off along with trees uprooted.

+New Jersey's Office of Emergency Management urges residents to take Hurricane preparedness actions.
+Visit http://ready.nj.gov/plan-prepare/hurricanes.shtml to download a free NJ Hurricane Survival Guide.

-PSE&G, already coping with outages from Tuesday's storms, is preparing to respond to whatever else brings.
+PSEG, already coping with outages from Tuesday's storms in New Jersey, is preparing to respond to whatever Elsa brings.

 Customers should prepare, be cautious and stay alert to their surroundings during and after storms.
 Review storm preparation tips at https://nj.pseg.com/safetyandreliability/stormsafety.